samfitgen/trgen/docs/Triathlete-Half_Distance_Triathlon-High_Volume.md

 **Description**:

-> Run 75min Easy-Moderate, RPE 6 this week if you didn't race today.
+> Run 75min Easy-Moderate, RPE6 this week if you didn't race today.

 ## Week 5